 It is a gleaming white and cream twin-towered Spanish Baroque Catholic parish.
 It was constructed in 1910 by prolific architects Helmle and Huberty with a sizable donation by brewer Leonard Eppig — the church was named for his daughter Barbara.
 The parish has served a German, then Italian and now a Hispanic congregation.

-The construction should be finished in a few months, so a visit to this epic edifice is warranted for both the exterior and interior.
+construction should be finished in a few months church was still scaffolded in 2018, so a visit to this epic edifice is warranted for both the exterior and interior whenever it can be seen again.

 The Sunrise Sunset Cafe, on Evergreen Avenue and Bleecker Street, is fairly new [May 2015] as it isn’t on Google Street View in September 2014.
 It is more of a wine bar than restaurant, but there are brunch options.
 I was attracted by its newly painted, colorful wall art.